freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/editor/wire-rail-authoring.md

 # Wire Rail Authoring

 The **Wire Rail** component provides an early authoring workflow for routing playable wire rails with a native Unity spline.
 Independently positioned wire layouts control rail counts and cross-section offsets along the route, and the component generates both visible wire tubes and a separate ball-channel collider.
-The inspector's **Render Geometry**, **Fixtures**, and **Wire Layouts** headers can each be collapsed.
+The inspector's **Render Geometry**, **Wire Layouts**, and **Fixtures** headers can each be collapsed.

 > [!warning]
 > Wire rail authoring does not yet generate branched junctions, end fittings, or VPX import/export data.